Share

 “It’s easy to get cynical about politics,” he added.
 “But I still believe we can find solutions if we work together.
 We just have to stop making everything political.”

-California’s insurance market may be in turmoil, but conversations like this one — between policymakers, industry professionals, and everyday citizens — are helping chart a path forward.
+California’s insurance market remains in turmoil, but conversations like this one — between policymakers, industry professionals, and the public — are helping to chart a path forward.

 “Stay engaged.
 Stay patient.
 And remember — change takes time, but it’s coming.”